BlueSpike20/Surfter/readme.txt

 Use AI to analyze user generated query results for accuracy, bias, motivation and logic, then produce a webpage with delightful and easily consumable Hyperanalysis and infographics.

-One must create a virtural environment and install the required modules in requirements.txt Then use these equiv HAX to make your hurt less:
+One must create a virtural environment and install the required modules in requirements.txt Then use these equiv HAX to make your head hurt less:

+Start Docker

 DjangoServer:
 Start-Process cmd -ArgumentList "/k cd /d D:\code\surfter && venv\Scripts\activate && title DjangoServer && python manage.py runserver"
 RabbitMQ: